 Applications of Diodes

-Uses & Applications of Diodes
+Uses and Applications of Diodes

 A diode is a semiconductor component made of a combination of two layers on P-Type and N-Type material. it is extensively used in electronic devices and other electrical systems.
 There are a wide range of applications of diodes explained below.